ldtalent/ses-rabbitmq-node-mcdavid/README.md

 # ses-rabbitmq-node

 ## Description
 Github project for the tutorial - [How to set up an email service with RabbitMQ, AWS SES and PM2 on NodeJS.](https://blog.learningdollars.com/?p=3008).
-It takes you on a step by step to creating your own email service.
+It takes you on a step by step approach to creating your own email service.

 ## Technology Requirements
 The following technologies would need to be installed on your machine to run this Application